Scientists believe they have found an answer to why many people’s best ideas come to them in the shower.

 Irving, along with University of Minnesota psychology professor Caitlin Mills and others designed two experiments involving two groups of 222 and 118 people.

 Participants were randomly assigned one of two tasks.
-The first group watched an engaging, three-minutes scene from the 1980s film When Harry Met Sally, while the second group watched a three-minute film of men folding laundry.
+The first group watched an engaging, three-minute scene from the 1980s film When Harry Met Sally, while the second group watched a three-minute film of men folding laundry.

 Following the video intermission, all participants were unexpectedly given an extra 45 seconds to add more ideas to their original task.